pingxg/spt-finance/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Python 3.11.8 installed.
 3. Install the required dependencies:
-    `pip install -r requirements.txt`
+    ```pip install -r requirements.txt```
 4. Navigate to the project directory and run the application:
-    `streamlit run app.py`
+    ```streamlit run app.py```

 ## Handling Secrets

 The application may require access to sensitive information, such as API keys, database credentials, and other secrets.
 It is crucial to handle these securely and never commit them to your version control system.

 We recommend using environment variables or a secret management tool to manage your secrets.
-For development purposes, you can use a `.streamlit/secrets.toml` file to store your environment variables locally. **Never** commit this file to your repository by adding .streatmli to your .gitignore file.
+For development purposes, you can use a `.streamlit/secrets.toml` file to store your environment variables locally. **Never** commit this file to your repository by adding .streatmlit to your .gitignore file.

 For example, to set up environment variables in a `.streamlit/secrets.tomal` file: